 We are committed to ending sexual violence in Liberia.
-This collaborative project uses the power of music as both a therapeutic tool and motivator of social change.
+This collaborative project uses the power of music as a motivator of social change.
 Using collaborative initiatives, we engage Liberian audiences in critical conversations about gender equality to shift the social norms that allow violence against adolescent girls and women to continue.

 Liberia suffered two bloody civil wars during the past twenty years.
 Today, a silent war wages on against adolescent girls and women.
-Reports indicate that between 70% to 92% of Liberian women have experienced some form of sexual violence.
+Reports indicate that between 70% to 92% of Liberian women and girls have experienced some form of sexual violence.
 The assaults are hard to control due to a weak justice systems, the lingering violence of war and an unwillingness to report incidents.
-We aim to give Liberian women a voice to break the silence and question social attitudes that allow attacks to continue.
+We aim to give Liberian women and girls a voice to break the silence and allow for social change.

 Art is the most visceral experience of culture.
 In countries torn apart by war, the power of music to foster a national identity has been proven throughout history.
 Takun J's popularity provides an opportunity to capture the attentions and emotions of listeners in a unique way.
 His socially-relevant lyrics are reaching the youth, particularly young men, within the traditionally misogynistic, hip-hop culture, encouraging them to keep women and girls safe.